-Floods and landslides cause loss of life and property and may also contaminate water supplies, causing cholera outbreaks.
-Investing in water and sanitation infrastructure eliminates water-borne diseases by providing safe drinking water.
+Floods and landslides cause loss of life and property and may also contaminate water supplies, causing cholera and other disease outbreaks.
+Investing in water and sanitation infrastructure provides the means to safe drinking water to prevent water-borne diseases.
 This can be done by constructing and rehabilitating water supply and sanitation facilities, including deep-well boreholes and rainwater harvesting systems.

 These investments reduce the pollution of surface water, an important source of drinking water in low-income countries where many people do not have access to a piped connection from the main supply.
-The water supply and sanitation facilities ensure climate resilience since they help communities to recover from natural disasters and adapt more quickly to climate change.
-Another benefit of investing in water and sanitation is that it promotes good health, a pillar for economic growth.
+Access to a safe water supply and sanitation facilities builds climate resilience so communities can recover from natural disasters and adapt more quickly to climate change.
+Water and sanitation investment also promotes good health, a pillar for economic growth.

 Improving Food Security

-Food security is the availability of food at an affordable price, allowing people to make healthy food choices.
+Food security is the access and availability of food at an affordable price.
 Enhanced agricultural production is essential for reducing poverty and improving nutrition and health.
 However, agricultural productivity is not the only factor contributing to food security.
-The management of water resources is essential, too.
+Water resource management is essential, too.

 Agriculture and livestock farming account for a significant share of water use worldwide, and irrigated agriculture takes up groundwater.
-Sustainable agriculture works to ensure water availability for cropping and ensure that water is used efficiently.
+Sustainable agriculture works to ensure efficient water availability for crops and farming.